What is the Best Wood to Burn in a Fireplace? To Burn or Not to Burn

 What is Softwood?

-Softwoods typically have evergreen (needle-like) leaves and are often found in colder climates.
-Examples of softwoods suitable for burning in the fireplace include pine, cedar, spruce, and fir.
-Softwoods have a lower density than hardwoods, so they burn faster and produce more smoke.
 Additionally, they tend to have higher sap levels and more air within their cell structure, which results in a hot, fast burn with a lot of sparks.
 It is generally not recommended to burn softwood for cooking because the sap can affect the flavor of food.

 The Verdict: Hardwood is Better For Burning

-Overall, hardwood is the best type of wood for burning in the fireplace and should be used whenever possible.
+Overall, hardwood is the best type of wood to burn in the fireplace and should be used whenever possible.
 It has a longer burn time than softwood and produces significantly less smoke.

 Seasoned Wood is Best